-As of September 25, 2021, William E. Brown, our founder, beneficially controlled approximately 55% of the voting power of our capital stock.
+As of September 24, 2022, William E. Brown, our founder, beneficially controlled approximately 55% of the voting power of our capital stock.
 Accordingly, except to the extent that a class vote of the common stock is required by applicable law or our charter, he can effectively control all matters requiring stockholder approval, including the election of our directors, and can exert substantial control over our management and policies.
-The disproportionate voting rights of our common stock and Class B common stock could have an adverse effect on the market price of our common stock and Class B common stock.
-Also, such disproportionate voting rights and Mr. Brown's controlling interest may make us a less attractive target for a takeover than we otherwise might be, or render more difficult or discourage a merger proposal, tender offer or proxy contest, even if such actions were favored by our other stockholders, which could thereby deprive holders of common stock or Class A common stock or Class A common stock or Stake-over' premium.
+The disproportionate voting rights of our Class B common stock and Mr. Brown's substantial holdings of Class B common stock could have an adverse effect on the market price of our common stock and Class A common stock.
+Also, such disproportionate voting rights and Mr. Brown's controlling interest may make us a less attractive target for a takeover than we otherwise might be, or render more difficult or discourage a merger proposal, tender offer or proxy contest, even if such actions were favored by our other stockholders, which could thereby deprive holders of common stock or Class A common stock of an opportunity to sell their shares for a 'take-over' premium.